m-lamonaca/programming-notes/docs/dotnet/C#/C#.md

 This restriction is necessary for .NET to be able to offer the combination of array-like performance, type safety, and the flexibility to work with multiple different containers.

-**NOTE**: it's possible to use spans in local methods, and even declare a ref struct variable in the outer method and use it from the nested one, but with one restriction: it's not possible a delegate that refers to that local method, because this would cause the compiler to move shared variables into an object that lives on the heap.
+> **Note**: it's possible to use spans in local methods, and even declare a ref struct variable in the outer method and use it from the nested one, but with one restriction: it's not possible a delegate that refers to that local method, because this would cause the compiler to move shared variables into an object that lives on the heap.

 ## `Memory<T>`